-Picture this: what a limited-edition, single-malt Scotch is to whiskey aficionados, Geisha coffee is to the specialty coffee enthusiasts.
+What is Geisha coffee?
+Picture this: what a limited-edition, single-malt Scotch is to whiskey aficionados, Geisha coffee is to the specialty coffee world.

-Picture this: what a limited-edition, single-malt Scotch is to whiskey aficionados, Geisha coffee is to the specialty coffee enthusiasts.
+What is Geisha coffee?
+Picture this: what a limited-edition, single-malt Scotch is to whiskey aficionados, Geisha coffee is to the specialty coffee world.

 As soon as a new crop hits the market, roasters, reviewers, Instagram feeds and blog posts go completely berserk.
 And if you follow the hype, you’ll inevitably have some questions: